CottageLabs/coar-notifications/README.md

-# Coar Notification Inbox and Client
+# Coar Notification Manager

-This is a [COAR Notifications](https://notify.coar-repositories.org/) (CNs) inbox written in PHP 7.4.25 to work as a [Composer](https://getcomposer.org/) package.
-It uses [Doctrine](https://www.doctrine-project.org/) for persistence into a MySQL/MariaDB database, [Monolog](https://github.com/Seldaek/monolog) for logging and [ramsey/uuid](https://github.com/ramsey/uuid) to generate v4 UUIDs.
+This is a [COAR Notifications](https://notify.coar-repositories.org/) (CNs) Manager that can both act as an inbox and send notifications written in PHP 7.4.
+It uses [Doctrine](https://www.doctrine-project.org/) for persistence in a database, [Monolog](https://github.com/Seldaek/monolog) for logging and [ramsey/uuid](https://github.com/ramsey/uuid) to generate v4 UUIDs.

 CNs are [Linked Data Notifications](https://www.w3.org/TR/2017/REC-ldn-20170502/) that